kahlow/YTC-Dev-PreCourse/variables/variables.md

 ##Definition

-The current (10/16/2014) wikipedia definition of a variable is this:

->In computer programming, a variable or scalar is a storage location paired with an associated symbolic name (an identifier), which contains some known or unknown quantity or information referred to as a value.
-The variable name is the usual way to reference the stored value; this separation of name and content allows the name to be used independently of the exact information it represents.
-The identifier in computer source code can be bound to a value during run time, and the value of the variable may thus change during the course of program execution.

-This is a great definition and contains the basic concepts of what a variable is but this can be a little overwhelming so let’s break down what this text says.

-*"a variable or scalar is a storage location"* - Variables are a way for a programmer to store data in the computer's memory to be used throughout the program.
-For example, if you as a developer are making a very simple calculator program that adds two numbers together, you’ll want to be able to store the two numbers from your users and add them together.
-This follows the basic concepts in algebra.
-Let's take a look at how you would create a function in algebra that adds two unknown numbers together and then we can use an example using PHP!
-Woohoo!
+Variables are a way for a programmer to store data in the computer's memory to be used throughout a program.
+For example, if you, as a developer, are making a very simple calculator program that adds two numbers together, you’ll want to be able to store the two numbers from your users and add them together.

+Let's take a look at how you would create a function in algebra that adds two unknown numbers together.

 ####The Algebra way:

 Function: `a + b = c`

 Given a = 2 and b = 1, find the value of c.
 We can easily solve this and find that c equals a billion… I mean 3.
-The values ‘a’, ‘b’, and ‘c’ are your variables.
+The values `a`, `b`, and `c` are your variables.
 Is this starting to make sense?
 I hope so.

 Let's translate this into a program and you'll be able to see this in action.
 You might be surprised how similar this is in code.

 ####The Code way: